abhisheknage/HTMLtoAnkiConverter/README.md

 npm install
 ```

-Now to test this program on the test.html file, first ensure that the Anki program is open.
+Now to test this program on the test.html file,

+1. **Ensure that the Anki program is open**.
+2. Download AnkiConnect addon from [here](https://ankiweb.net/shared/info/2055492159)

 Then run: